OrdnanceSurvey/openspace-ios-sdk/README.md

 ### Download framework package

-Download the latest ordnancesurvey-ios-sdk static framework from [www.ordnancesurvey.co.uk](https://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/pro/ios-sdk.html)
+Download the latest openspace-ios-sdk static framework from [www.ordnancesurvey.co.uk](https://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/pro/ios-sdk.html)

 Unzip the downloaded file to reveal the OSMap framework and then import into your project.